Routeburn Track Great Walk

 What to bring

-Please bring comfortable walking boots or shoes, waterproof jacket, warm clothing including hat and gloves, sun screen and sun hat, camera, lunch (if not pre ordered), water bottle, day pack, personal medication if required, and insect repellent.
+Please bring comfortable walking boots or shoes, waterproof jacket, warm clothing including hat and gloves, sun screen and sun hat, camera, lunch and water bottle (if not pre ordered), day pack, personal medication if required, and insect repellent.
 Walking poles are optional.
 We can provide a jacket and walking poles, please advise in advance if either of these are required.

 A professional hiking guide, all transport from Te Anau, safety gear, hot drinks and snacks.